-2.3 GWM-62 Area
+2.3 GMW-62 Area

-Recent liquid level gauging indicated the presence of approximately 1.3 feet of LNAPL in GMW-62.
-Previous investigations included soil, soil gas, and UVOST investigations in the vicinity of GWM-62 did not identify a potential shallow source of the observed GWM-62 LNAPL.
-Soil matrix samples and soil gas samples contained very low to no detectable concentrations of petroleum hydrocarbons.
+Recent liquid level gauging conducted April 15, 2014, indicated a measured LNAPL thickness of 2.69 feet GMW-62.
+Previous investigations in the vicinity of GMW-62, including soil, soil gas, and

+Ultraviolet Optical Screening Tool (UVOST) investigations, did not identify a potential shallow source of the observed GMW-62 LNAPL.
+Soil matrix samples and soil gas samples contained very low to non-detectable concentrations of petroleum hydrocarbons.
 Thus, a source area could not be identified.
-However, groundwater data collected during these investigations provides details as to the distribution of the highest concentrations of hydrocarbons in the shallow, semi-perched aquifer.
+However, groundwater data collected during these investigations provides details as to the distribution of the highest concentrations of hydrocarbons in the shallow, semiperched aquifer.

-Appendix A provides a summary map (Figure 5) from Parson's January 25, 2008 report entitled Holifield Park Supplemental Investigation and Groundwater Remediation Work Plan.
+Appendix A provides a summary map (Figure 5) from Parson's January 25, 2008, work plan entitled Holifield Park Supplemental Investigation and Groundwater Remediation Work Plan.
 As indicated in Parson's Figure 5, direct push boring B-120 contained elevated concentrations of TPH-FP and TPH-G as well as BTEX.
 Groundwater monitoring well GMW-62 is located within 20 feet of B-120, thus indicating that elevated TPH and BTEX concentrations found in a direct push boring water sample are potentially indicative of the occurrence of LNAPL.
-This observation will be used to select the location of additional groundwater monitoring wells proposed in this work plan.
+This observation was used to select the location of additional groundwater monitoring wells proposed in this work plan.